kcarloni/TemperedEnsembleMCMC.jl/README.md

-An (fast) implementation of parallel-tempered, ensemble MCMC.
+A (fast) implementation of parallel-tempered, ensemble MCMC.
+Currently unregistered.

 At the moment, the following are implemented: